Orange-eat97/ip/docs/README.md

 Adds a _"deadline"_ task to your tasklist.

-*Deadline task has a deadline, no start.
+1. Deadline task has a deadline, no start.
-*Various date formats are supported,such as DD-MM-YYYY, DD/MM/YYYY, but not alphabetical input, such as "12 Dec 2025".
+2. Various date formats are supported,such as DD-MM-YYYY, DD/MM/YYYY, but not alphabetical input, such as "12 Dec 2025".
+3. Inputs for date and month, even if they are represented by 1 digit, should be 2 digits long, such as "02-20-2025".
-*Once added successfully, CC tells you how many tasks you have right now, also the entry of the task, with its type and completion status.
+4. Once added successfully, CC tells you how many tasks you have right now, also the entry of the task, with its type and completion status.
-*If invalid date format is provided, CC asks you "Where got time?"
+5. If invalid date format is provided, CC asks you "Where got time?"

 Example: